rcgsheffield/Sheffield_RCC_Docs/dsh/accessing-the-dsh.rst

 .. _install-aws-workspaces-client:

-Install the AWS WorkSpaces Client
+Install The AWS WorkSpaces Client
 ---------------------------------------

 Before proceeding, you'll need to ensure you have received conformation that your DSH account and workspace has been fully provisioned for use with your university account.